Ubuntu Secure Boot

 - Use

-to build UKI and continue using GRUB, or - Use
+mkinitcpioto build UKI and continue using GRUB, or - Use

 virt-manager + Secure Boot

-The best way to test this is to setup Ubuntu Desktop in a VM, say via virt-manager
+The best way to test this is to setup Ubuntu Desktop in a VM, say via virt-manager.

-Since Ubuntu 22.04, both TPM2.0 and Secure Boot is supported by virt-manager; make sure to have the ovmf
+Since Ubuntu 22.04, both TPM2.0 and Secure Boot is supported by virt-manager; make sure to have the ovmf package installed, and your VM

-.
+is using UEFI instead of virt-manager’s default BIOS.
 Also, make sure to include the TPM in your VM:

 add the TPM hardware to your VM and make sure it’s Model CRB Version 2.0.
 Also, go to “Boot Options”

-and enable “Enable boot menu”: this gives you time to press F2
+and enable “Enable boot menu”: this gives you time to press F2 when the VM boots,

 to go into BIOS and confirm that Secure Boot is indeed enabled.